jwpkg/gitversion/workspaces/packages/gitversion/README.md

 ### Split stage publish

-Gitbump is buld for usage within CI/CD pipelines.
-When building packages gitbump can be used in a pipeline like this:
+Gitversion is buld for usage within CI/CD pipelines.
+When building packages gitversion can be used in a pipeline like this:

 ![Pipeline](./assets/pipeline.png)